 The Wave is a surreal-looking natural sandstone rock formation that undulates across the desert landscape of Coyote Buttes.
 In order to protect this fragile formation, only 20 people are allowed to visit it each day, with 10 permits being given away in advance in an online lottery and the remaining 10 spots drawn during a same-day walk-in lottery.
-Applicants must pay $5 each time they apply, and they can only apply for up to three potential dates per month.
-If you win, the permit cost is $7 per person, and you’ll receive a map with photographic landmarks showing the way to the Wave, which can be hard to find as there are no marked trails.
+Applicants must pay a nonrefundable $9 fee each time they apply (and can only enter the lottery once each month) and can choose up to three potential visitation dates per month.
+The lottery is run four months ahead, so if you want to visit the Wave in May, apply in January.
+If you win, the permit cost is $7 per person, and you’ll receive a route map with photos of landmarks and GPS coordinates to help you find your way along the 6.4-mile backcountry hike to the Wave.

 Fun fact: The Wave’s popularity is in part due to its feature as desktop wallpaper on Windows 7, which gave cubicle-dwellers everywhere something to dream about while trapped at their desks.

 The 92-mile long Denali Park Road runs parallel to the breathtaking Alaska range, and is the only road in the Denali National Park.
 This scenic path is popular for its mountain and valley views and wildlife sightings, but you can’t just take an impromptu road trip here.
 In order to limit traffic on the road, the NPS closed all but a small part (15-miles) of it to private vehicles.
 If you want to travel on it after mile 15, you’ll need to book a trip through one of the tour bus companies that have a contract with the park, go on foot/bicycle—or win the yearly lottery.